WiIIiam278/flesh/content/legal/privacy-notice.md

 * Purchase or account history
   * List of products you have purchased
+  * The purchase amount, transaction ID, and timestamp
 * Account information
   * Your Discord username
   * Your Discord account ID
   * Your Discord email address
 * Records of meetings and decisions
   * Ticket transcripts